Research

 David Reuben MD, Everything you always wanted to know about sex, but were afraid to ask, New York, 1969

-You would have been better off in blissful ignorance than asking Dr Reuben, since just about everything he wrote about male sexuality in this best-selling book was wrong.
+You would have been better off in blissful ignorance than asking Dr Reuben, since just about everything he wrote about male sexuality in this best-selling book was wrong, wrong, wrong.
 His comments on the comparative sensitivity of the foreskin and glans are the exact reverse of the truth: it is the foreskin which is richly supplied with nerves and the glans which is relatively insensitive.
 Smegma does not have a particularly bad smell, and hardly any smell at all unless the penis has not been washed for several days; in any case, smell is an aesthetic and subjective response: some people find smegma sexy.
 It is a natural accumulation of dead skin cells, and plays an important role in lubricating the penis and keeping it moist and healthy.
 It is even possible that, along with the foreskin itself, it helps protect the penis from infections: see P.M.
 Fleiss, F.M.
 Hodges and R.S.
 Van Howe, "Immunological functions of the human prepuce", Sexually transmitted infections, Vol. 74, 1998, pp. 364-7

 Any uncut man to his circumcised mates, 1970s